cloudmesh-community/fa18-516-19/project-report/report.md

 design to facilitate standardization of design.
 The OpenAPI committee states [fa18-516-19-www-oai-b].

-> "When properly defined via OpenAPI, a consumer can
+> When properly defined via OpenAPI, a consumer can
 > understand and interact with the remote service with a minimal amount
-> of implementation logic." .
-OAS states [3] "The OpenAPI Specification
+> of implementation logic.[fa18-516-19-OAI].
+OAS states, The OpenAPI Specification
 > (OAS) defines a standard, programming language-agnostic interface
-> description for REST APIs, ...
+> description for REST APIs, ...[fa18-516-19-OAI]

 RESTful stands for Representational state transfer.
 When referring to RESTful here; I refer to the W3C working groups definition of RESTful